madnight/blog/source/_posts/docker-alpine-wkhtmltopdf.md

 ```

 Unfortunately, this led to a new problem.
 The compilation of the whole Qt library including the necessary patches takes about 4 hours on *EC2 m1.large* in 2016.
 It would be ok to do so once, but Docker requires you to do so every time you want to build the container, in case that you don't already have that Docker layer.
-At first I thought that I could work around that issue by pushing the build to Docker Hub.
+At first, I thought that I could address that issue by pushing the build to Docker Hub.
 Docker Hub compiles Dockerfiles and provides a compiled Docker image that can be pulled from their servers.
 But Docker Hub has a [build timeout](https://stackoverflow.com/questions/34440753/docker-hub-timeout-in-automated-build) after 2 hours, so it wasn't able to finish the build.

 <img src="/images/docker-wkhtmltopdf-alpine.png" onclick="window.open(this.src)">